griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 ```

 #### R 3.5.1
-Describes dependencies for R 3.5.1, used in this course for general file manipulation/analysis.
+Describes dependencies and installation for R 3.5.1, used in this course for general file manipulation/analysis.
 ```bash
 # start sudo shell
 sudo bash